-Developmental Modification under Biotic Interactions in PlantsSubmit Manuscript no this topic Topic Articles: 0
+Developmental Modification under Biotic Interactions in PlantsSubmit Manuscript on this topic

 In many ecosystems, plants represent the center of biological interactions with various organisms, and chemical communications are essential for those interactions, establishing dynamic networks around plants and the ecosystems they reside in.
 Various organisms secret primary and secondary metabolites into the environment therefore acting as signaling molecules, for reproduction or defense purposes, for instance.
 Plants, in turn, sense these chemicals as cues to recognize other organisms.
 The recognition of these chemical signals may cause modifications in plant development, including the generation of new cell types and new organs.